-Pop-up menus are an essential part of the flow chart.
+Pop-up menus are an essential part of the diagram.
 They contain the most often needed commands that can be executed on the selected elements.
 Some important commands are available only in the pop-up menus!
-You can access the pop-up menus by clicking the right mouse button on the flow chart drawing area.
+You can access the pop-up menus by clicking the right mouse button on the diagram drawing area.

 The commands available on the pop-up menu depend on the type and number of the selected model elements.
 A pop-up menu usually includes at least the following commands:

 •access to setting model element properties, e.g. Set Process Step Properties

 •editing commands, e.g. Cut, Copy, Paste and Paste Special